Christopher Kolade: Career

 Kolade worked as a broadcaster and was Director General of the Nigerian Broadcasting Corporation.
 He was Chief Executive and Chairman of Cadbury Nigeria Plc and formerly the Nigerian High Commissioner to the United Kingdom.
 He was a colonial era Education Officer in Nigeria.
 He taught Corporate Governance and Human Resources Management at Lagos Business School (LBS), and Leadership & Conflict Management at School of Media & Communication (SMC).
 LBS and SMC are both schools of Pan-Atlantic University, Lagos.
 Formerly a member of the university's Governing Council, Kolade As of 2012 was the Pro-Chancellor and Chairman of the Governing Council of Pan-Atlantic University.
 He was the Chancellor of McPherson University, Ogun, Nigeria.

 Kolade promoted business integrity in Nigeria through his chairmanship of organisations such as Integrity Organisation Ltd GTE and The Convention on Business Integrity Ltd GTE.

 Personal life and death

-Kolade married Nancy Omolabi Kolade (née Williams, born: 1936, in Sierra Leone) in 1957 in Sierra Leone.
-They had two sons: Akinwale (1959–1995) and Olufemi (1960–1990).
-They were separated after 20 years of marriage.
+He married Nancy Omolabi Kolade in 1957.

-Kolade married Beatrice Egochukwu Ukogu Kolade in 1978; they were happily married and lived with their two daughters, Yvonne and Michelle until his passing on 8th October 2025.
+He died on 8 October 2025, at the age of 92.